Discharge Instructions: Caring for Your Leg Bag

 Wash the band as often as needed.
 You can hand wash and dry the leg band.

 Clean the urine bag end of the catheter and your catheter port with an alcohol wipe.

 Place a towel under the bag and port to keep urine from dripping onto your leg.

-Attach the urine bag to the end of the catheter; insert the connector snugly into the catheter port.
-You can avoid dribbling urine by bending the catheter tubing just below the tip and holding it while you disconnect it from the catheter.
+Attach the urine bag to the end of the catheter.
+Insert the connector snugly into the catheter port.
+You can prevent dribbling urine by bending the catheter tubing just below the tip and holding it while you disconnect it from the catheter.
 Be careful to keep the tip clean while connecting the leg bag tubing to the catheter—this keeps germs from getting into the system.